 Next, we apply our reweighting scheme on PE samples for both component masses and compute the two-dimensional (2-d) merger rate, using the estimated sensitive volume$\times$time (VT) as a function of the two masses.
 We will first discuss various technical aspects of extending the 1-d calculation without assuming any power-law dependence for $m_2$.

 \paragraph{Binary exchange symmetry} Typically when presenting binary parameter estimates, the convention $m_1>m_2$ is applied.
-However, all aspects of binary formation physics and event detection and parameter estimation will be invariant under swapping the component labels, i.e.\ exchanging $m_1 \leftrightarrow m_2$ (and at the same time exchanging the spins).
-Thus, considering the differential merger rate $\mathcal R(m_1,m_2)$ as a function over the whole plane, it must also have a reflection symmetry about the line $m_1=m_2$.
-To respect this symmetry and remove biases resulting from the apparent lack of support at $m_2>m_1$, we train and evaluate KDEs on \emph{reflected} sample sets which contain both the released PE samples, and copies of them with swapped components.
-Note also that a power-law $m_2$ distribution implies the rate is a non-differentiable function at the equal mass line, whereas a KDE by construction is smooth and differentiable everywhere.
+However, all aspects of binary formation physics and event detection and parameter estimation will be invariant under swapping the component labels, i.e.\ exchanging $m_1 \leftrightarrow m_2$ (at the same time exchanging the spins).
+Thus, considering the differential merger rate $\mathcal R(m_1,m_2)$ as a function over the whole plane, it must have a reflection symmetry about the line $m_1=m_2$.
+To respect this symmetry and remove biases resulting from the apparent lack of support at $m_2>m_1$, if using samples with the $m_1>m_2$ convention, we train and evaluate KDEs on \emph{reflected} sample sets, i.e.\ after adding copies of the samples with swapped components.
+(Note also that a power-law $m_2$ distribution implies the rate is a non-differentiable function at the equal mass line, whereas a KDE by construction is smooth and differentiable everywhere.)

-\paragraph{Choice of KDE parameters} In previous work \citep{Sadiq:2021fin}, we mainly considered a KDE constructed over linear mass (or distance) parameters; however, here we choose the logarithms of component masses.
-While this choice is not expected to have a large impact on the results, since the kernel bandwidth is free to locally adapt in either case, it is technically preferable for a few reasons: we avoid any possible KDE support at negative masses; there is a generally higher density of events towards lower masses considering the entire $3-100\,\msun$ range; the density of observed events also shows less overall variation over log coordinates; and when evaluating the KDE on a grid with equal spacing, fewer points are required to maintain precision for the low-mass region.
+\paragraph{Choice of KDE parameters} In \citet{Sadiq:2021fin}, we mainly considered a KDE constructed over linear mass (or distance) parameters; however, here we choose the logarithms of component masses.
+While this choice is not expected to have a large impact on the results, since the kernel bandwidth is free to locally adapt in either case, it is technically preferable for a few reasons.
+We avoid any possible KDE support at negative masses; there is a generally higher density of events towards lower masses considering the entire $3-100\,\msun$ range; the density of observed events also shows less overall variation over log coordinates; and when evaluating the KDE on a grid with equal spacing, fewer points are required to maintain precision for the low-mass region.

 For a 2-d KDE we also have a choice of kernel parameters, i.e.\ the Gaussian covariance matrix: given the similar or identical physical interpretation and range of values between $\ln m_1$ and $\ln m_2$, we choose a covariance proportional to the unit matrix, with an overall factor determined by the local adaptive bandwidth for each event.